wjconaway/Project-One/README.md

 view all reimbursement requests and past history for all employees in the company.
 Finance managers are authorized to approve and deny requests for expense reimbursement.

+Technical Requirements

-The back-end system connect to a Postgres database
+• The back-end system was connected to a Postgres database

-• The backend also use Javalin technology for processing incoming HTTP requests and providing an appropriate HTTP response for each endpoint
+• The backend also used Javalin technology for processing incoming HTTP requests and providing an appropriate HTTP response for each endpoint

-• The front-end view can use HTML, CSS, and JavaScript (multi-page application) that uses the Fetch API to call server-side (backend) components
+• The front-end view I used HTML, CSS, and JavaScript

+• Multi-page application that used the Fetch API to call server-side (backend) components

-• Users can upload a document or image of their receipt when submitting reimbursements
+• Upload for documents or images for receipts was included

+• Logging using Logback was also utilized

 • Unit testing code coverage using JUnit 5 for the Service layer

-• Selenium tests for all major functionality (logging in as a user, logging out, logging in as a finance manager and Employee
+• Selenium tests for major functionalities such as logging in as a user, logging out, submitting a reimbursement, logging in as a finance manager, approving a reimbursement, denying a reimbursement accomplished